 Take, for example, my most recent acquisition:

 The bishopric appeared pleased that Sister Somewhat-less-active agreed to speak in sacrament meeting on her favorite topic, family history.
 But they must have been surprised when she announced, “I may not come to church much, but I’m d*!# good at family history.”
-She continued her talk, liberally sprinkled with the “nice” swear words, but the bishop turned white when one of her concluding statements was that she thinks “family history is bi#$@-in’.”
+She continued her talk, liberally sprinkled with the “nice” swear words, but the bishop turned white when one of her concluding statements was that she thinks “family history is bi#[email protected]’.”

 I don’t necessarily wish my young, impressionable children had been there for that, but you can be dang sure I’m adding it to my collection.
 I was in attendance at a fast and testimony meeting when a sister from South America bore her testimony about how disrespectful and immodest Americans are for allowing their children to wear pants to the primary program practice in the chapel.
 Apparently, it is a casual practice that would never happen in her home country.
 The testimony was long (10 or so minutes) and quite in-depth.
 The next sister to the pulpit announced that she “couldn’t agree more,” and bore her testimony about how too many women don’t wear pantyhose to church, a casual practice as disrespectful as wearing flip-flops.
 It was after that lengthy testimony that the bishop felt he needed to get up and explain that he wasn’t “one to know about women’s pantyhose,” but he was sure “we were all trying to be respectful and reverent in our buildings and will try harder.”

 Well, at least no one fell asleep that day.